Released: 17th September 2001

 If Not Such An Innocent Girl wasn’t necessarily what we expected from Victoria Beckham, then the music video most certainly was.
 It’s an incredibly lavish affair that looks like it cost an absolute bomb.
 It sees our chanteuse arrive in a futuristic arena surrounded by onlookers, where she’s promptly split in half.
 Not literally, we hasten to add.
 With their respective black-and-white styling (and one godawful wig), it’s ‘bad Victoria’ vs ‘good Victoria’, and they do what any split personalities do: they have a dance-off.
 From a technical perspective, it’s really impressive for a music video, and the editing is seamless as the two Victoria’s tussle their way through the dance sequences.
 The latter half of the video sees the pair compete in a hoverbike race around the arena (just because).
 Again, considering the context, it looks superb and on a par with – if not better than – some CGI sequences in major movies of the time.
 As the pair’s vehicles collide head-on, the explosion causes Victoria Beckham to re-emerge as a singular.
 She gives a knowing smile in the direction of the camera and struts out of the arena.
 It’s an excellent concept for a first video, with a remarkably big budget aesthetic.
 Whether it successfully created a new persona around Victoria Beckham is doubtful, it certainly left no doubt that she was up for playing the pop game.

 But once again, the pop game played her.
 No stranger to a high-profile chart battle, Victoria Beckham found herself embroiled in another one.
 This time her rival was none other than Kylie Minogue with Can’t Get You Out Of My Head.
-Once again, you have to say that if the intention was to land a #1 hit, it was unfortunate timing to end up against one of the defining songs of the decade, as indeed had been the case with Out Of Your Mind.
+If the intention was to land a #1 hit, it was unfortunate timing to end up against one of the defining songs of the decade, as indeed had been the case with Out Of Your Mind.
 But actually, this chart battle wasn’t much of a fight at all.
 Not Such An Innocent Girl entered and peaked at #6, before fading quickly, although it did spend a few months bobbing around the lower reaches of the top 75.
-We would suspect that the performance of the single was more a reflection on Victoria Beckham than the song itself; the momentum just wasn’t with her at this point – which is fair enough when Kylie Minogue was releasing one of the biggest singles of her career.
+We would suspect that the performance of the single was more a reflection on Victoria Beckham than the song itself; the momentum just wasn’t with her at this point, which is fair enough when Kylie Minogue was releasing one of the biggest singles of her career.
 The two would square up again just a few weeks later when they released their albums on the same day, and it was a similar story once more, as Victoria Beckham entered and peaked at #10.
 It wasn’t quite time to throw in the towel, but suddenly that vertical climb was looking increasingly insurmountable…